Malebogo Modise

-Gadinkame Malebogo Modise (born 6 February 1999) is a South African professional soccer player who plays as a left-back or left midfielder for Maritzburg United, on loan from Mamelodi Sundowns.
-Modise has previously spent time on loan at M Tigers and has played internationally for South Africa at under-17 and under-20 levels.
+Gadinkame Malebogo Modise (born 6 February 1999) is a South African professional soccer player who plays as a left-back or left midfielder for Chippa United, on loan from Mamelodi Sundowns.
+Modise has played internationally for South Africa at under-17 and under-20 levels.

 Club career

 Modise was born in Mahikeng but moved to in order to join the academy of Mamelodi Sundowns.
 Having previously has a spell on loan at M Tigers between 2018 and 2020, he was promoted to the Sundowns senior squad in summer 2020.
 He joined Maritzburg United on loan for the 2020–21 season in October 2020.

 International career

 Modise has made 10 appearances for the South Africa national under-17 team and has also represented South Africa at under-20 level.

 Style of play

 Modise can play as a left-back or as a left midfielder, earning him the nickname 'Bale', after Gareth Bale.